PhD in Chinese Studies

 - STEP TWO: Apply for admission to the Faculty of Philosophy.

 Please refer to the step by step guide for general information about admissions.
 Materials needed include:

 - the completed form “Admission as a Doctoral Candidate” (“Annahme als Doktorand”)

 - proof of your completed university degrees (your university diploma and transcript)

 - your planned dissertation topic and a short exposé of the dissertation

 - a curriculum vitae outlining your personal and academic background

 - a declaration of any other previous or current attempts at completing doctoral training

 - STEP THREE (optional): Register as a doctoral student at the University of Heidelberg.

-Please go to chapter 4 of the university's Information Brochure for more information about registering at the University.
+Please go to the step by step guide for more information about registering at the University.